qmk/qmk_firmware/docs/feature_userspace.md

 The reason for this, is that `<name>.h` won't be added in time to add settings (such as `#define TAPPING_TERM 100`), and including the `<name.h>` file in any `config.h` files will result in compile issues.

-If you do add a `config,h` file, you want to make sure that it only gets processed once.
+If you do add a `config.h` file, you want to make sure that it only gets processed once.
 So you may want to start off with something like this:

 ```c
 #pragma once